atomix/atomix.github.io/atomix/docs/variables.md

 #### Expiring Value

-`DistributedValue` supports configurable TTLs for values.
+[`DistributedValue`][DistributedValue] supports configurable TTLs for values.
 To set a TTL on the value, simply pass a `Duration` when setting the value:

 ```java
 value.set("Hello world!", Duration.ofSeconds(1)).thenRun(() -> {